MolQL/molql/docs/language-reference.md

 ``structure.property.atom.operator-name :: value``

-> Returns the name of the symmetry operator applied to this atom.
+*Returns the name of the symmetry operator applied to this atom (e.g., 4_455).
+Atoms from the loaded asymmetric always return 1_555*

 Has reference implementation: *no*